 Lake Tahoe is not only huge (covering 122,000 acres), but also offers the summer visitor everything from beaches to boating to sailing, hiking, cycling and fishing.

 The lake is at an altitude of about 6,200 feet, and the surrounding mountains are even higher.
 Home to the 1960 Squaw Valley Winter Olympics, Lake Tahoe offers winter sports at and around 12 world-class ski resorts in the area.
 This sophisticated destination also offers the usual summertime sports — hiking, swimming, sailing, kayaking, canoeing, jet skiing, water skiing, parasailing and canoeing — as well as 20 or more golf courses and casinos.

 New Hampshire: Lake Winnipesaukee

-As the largest lake in New Hampshire, Lake Winnipesaukee has been a magnet for summer visitors for a long time and developed a wide array of fun things to do and see — including lake cruises, a boardwalk at Weirs Beach, the Mill Falls marketplace in Meredith, the turn-of-the century mansion at Moultonboro known as the “Castle in the Clouds” and the Gunstock Mountain Adventure Park in Gilford.
-And those are in addition to the swimming, fishing, boating, sailing, swimming and beach fun.
+As the largest lake in New Hampshire, Lake Winnipesaukee has long been a magnet for summer visitors.
+You’ll find a wide array of fun things to do and see, including swimming, fishing, boating, sailing, swimming and beach fun.